MatheusJCastro/meafs/docs/manual.rst

 There is an *Auto Save* function that will save a session every 5 seconds.
-Not only that, every time the MEAFS is closed, it will trigger to save the session if the auto save is on.
+Not only that, every time the MEAFS is closed, it will trigger to save the session if this feature is on.

 To enable or disable this function, go to *File* > *Auto Save*.

-The files are created at the root MEAFS directory (this directory can be found by typing in a terminal ``meafs -h``).
-The two types of auto save are saved under these names:
+These sessions are saved at the MEAFS root directory (this directory can be found by typing in a terminal ``meafs -h``).
+The file names for each type of auto save can be checked bellow:

 ==================== ===================================
 File Name            Description